MicrosoftDocs/powerbi-docs/powerbi-docs/developer/migrate-from-powerbi-embedded.1.md

 6. Rebind report to push api dataset.

 ## Create and upload new reports
-In addition to the content you migrated from the Power BI Workspace Collection, you can create your reports and datasets using Power BI Desktop and then publish those reports to an app workspace.
+In addition to the content you migrated from the Power BI Embedded Azure service, you can create your reports and datasets using Power BI Desktop and then publish those reports to an app workspace.
 The end user publishing the reports need to have a Power BI Pro license in order to publish to an app workspace.

 ## Rebuild your application
 1. You will need to modify your application to use the Power BI REST APIs and the report location inside powerbi.com.